SIP vs. VoIP: Which is Best For Your Business?

 SIP vs. VoIP: What’s the Difference?

 SIP vs. VoIP isn't necessarily a direct comparison.
-While VoIP is a term that can be used to describe any internet-based phone service, SIP is a communications protocol that is used for most types of VoIP deployments.
+While VoIP is a term that can describe any internet-based phone service, SIP is a communications protocol used for most types of VoIP deployments.
 The technology for VoIP has roots in the 1970s but has developed significant popularity as a business technology over the past 10 years.

 SIP vs. VoIP is Not the Most Effective Question